SDuSDi/DDSCore/README.md

 ## Attention

-This branch is for the use of the Kubernetes tool <a href="https://minikube.sigs.k8s.io/docs/" target="_blank" rel="noreferrer">Minikube</a>.
-If you wish to test this repository through Docker, please go <a href="https://github.com/SDuSDi/DDSCore/tree/master" target="_blank" rel="noreferrer">here</a>.
+This branch is for the use of multi-UAV Kubernetes applications through <a href="https://minikube.sigs.k8s.io/docs/" target="_blank" rel="noreferrer">Minikube</a>.
+If you wish to use the single-UAV version through Docker, please head to <a href="https://github.com/SDuSDi/DDSCore/tree/master" target="_blank" rel="noreferrer">here</a>.

 ## Dependencies

-To use the code hosted on this repo, it is required that you use <a href="https://www.docker.com/" target="_blank" rel="noreferrer">Docker</a>.
-To install Docker Engine, which is the required part, you can find the instructions <a href="https://docs.docker.com/engine/install/ubuntu/" target="_blank" rel="noreferrer">here</a>.
+To use the code hosted on this repo, it is advised that you use <a href="https://www.docker.com/" target="_blank" rel="noreferrer">Docker</a>.
+To install Docker Engine, which is the advised part, you can find the instructions <a href="https://docs.docker.com/engine/install/ubuntu/" target="_blank" rel="noreferrer">here</a>.

 ```
 # Add Docker's official GPG key: